Are parenting sessions for the whole family? Do you see our kids also?

 What is the cost for sessions?
 Do you take insurance?

-My rate for both parent coaching and individual counseling is $150, for a 60 minute session.
+My rate for parent coaching is $250, for a 60 minute session.
+Once we have established a working relationship with a full session, I also offer half sessions and 15 minute "quick question" sessions when those time sensitive questions arise.
+Therapy rates depend on frequency of meetings and length of session, but range between $175 and $250.
 I do not accept insurance myself, and am not on any insurance panels.
 If your carrier has out-of-network benefits, you may be eligible for reimbursement.
 Some clients also successfully use their flex spending accounts for my fee.

 What are your hours?